-The onboard audio CODEC may be enabled or disabled using all of these jumpers.
-Disable the onboard audio CODEC if you are using an ISA or PCI audio card on any of the expansion slots or a primary audio/modem CNR on a CNR slot (see CNR Slot later in this section).
-If using a PCI audio expansion card, Onboard AC97 Audio Controller in 4.4.2 I/O Device Configuration must also be disabled.
+The onboard CMI8738 PCI 6 channel Audio chip may be enabled or disabled using these jumpers.
+Disable the onboard audio Codec if using a PCI audio card on any of the expansion slots or a primary audio/modem CNR on a CNR slot (see CNR Slot later in this section).